-Volunteering opportunities with Wolverhampton City Council Welfare Rights Service.
+Volunteering opportunities with City of Wolverhampton Council Welfare Rights Service.

 You will be mentored and supervised by Welfare Rights Officers within the Welfare Rights Service.

-"While handling these appeals, I have been able to practice my interviewing, note-taking, research and file management skills.
-My drafting skills have been greatly improved – I have even had very good feedback from some Tribunal Judges regarding my written appeal submissions.
+Student Two: "While handling these appeals, I have been able to practice my interviewing, note-taking, research and file management skills.
+I have even had very good feedback from some Tribunal Judges regarding my written appeal submissions.
 This has given me confidence, and I am even more motivated to continue doing my very best to try to achieve positive results for the appellants.
-The informal nature of the Tribunal hearings is a welcomed introduction to court proceedings and the judiciary.
-I am hoping to further improve my oratory skills with each oral presentation.
 My greatest delight being a Representative is experiencing the joy and relief expressed by the clients when they have won their appeals.
 Sometimes though, I think I am even happier than they are.
-Again, this further motivates me to do my best for them.
+Again, this further motivates me to do my best for them."